Ashish-kumar7/Ashish-kumar7/README.md

 ### Hi there 👋
+I am a PreFinal Year Undergraduate at National Institute of Technology Raipur in Information Technology Branch.

 <!--
 **Ashish-kumar7/Ashish-kumar7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.